-Gutenberg prints around 180 copies of a 42-line bible which is referred to as the Gutenberg Bible.
+Gutenberg finishes printing between 160 and 185 copies of his 42-line bible which is referred to as the Gutenberg Bible.
 It is considered the first mass-produced book.
-The text is set in gothic type.
+The text is set using a gothic type that mimics handwriting.
 Customers can have their copy decorated manually.
 A quarter of the books are printed on vellum, the others use paper.

 Ironically enough Gutenberg goes bankrupt in 1455 when his investor Johann Faust forecloses on the mortgage used to finance the building of the press.
 Faust gets hold of the printing equipment as well as the copies of the bible that have already been printed.
 While trying to sell them in Paris Faust tries to keep the printing process a secret and pretends the bibles are hand copied.
 It is noticed that the volumes resemble each other and Faust is charged with witchcraft.
 He has to confess his scheme to avoid prosecution.

 The first known color printing is used in ‘Mainz Psalter’, a book containing a collection of psalms.
 It is printed by Johann Faust and his son-in-law Peter Schöffer.
 Color, in this case, does not mean full-color images but simply the use of additionals color to highlight some initials, words, or paragraphs.
 In the Psalter black, red and blue ink is used.
 It is also one of the first books to contain a colophon, a page, or part of a page that describes who printed the book, the location of the printer, and its production date.

 1460 – Catholicon